Checkerboard worm lizard

 The checkerboard worm lizard (Trogonophis wiegmanni) is a species of amphisbaenian in the family Trogonophidae.
-The species is monotypic within the genus Trogonophis, and is endemic to North Africa.
+This is only extant species within the genus Trogonophis, and is endemic to North Africa.
 Its natural habitats are temperate forests, Mediterranean-type shrubby vegetation, temperate grassland, sandy shores, arable land, and pastureland.
 It is threatened by habitat loss.

 Subspecies

 There are two subspecies, which can be distinguished by their coloration.
 The nominotypical subspecies, Trogonophis w. wiegmanni Kaup, 1830, has a pale yellow ground color, while T. w. elegans (Gervais, 1835) has a gray-white or light pink ground color.

 Description

 Both subspecies of T. wiegmanni exhibit the following characteristics.
 The head is rounded and slightly compressed dorso-ventrally.
 The snout is slightly protruding.
 Two pairs of cephalic shields are present.
 The nostrils open forward.
 External ears are absent.
 The skull is elongate compared to other Trogonophidae.

 The body is wormlike: legless, elongate, cylindrical, and annulated.
 There are sunken lateral lines.
 The short conical tail lacks autotomy.
 The body is short and stout relative to other legless lizards.
 Both sexes lack pre-anal pores.